jarecoo/practice/notes.md

 - “‘First tell yourself what kind of person you want to be, then do what you have to do’ -Epictetus, Discourses, 3.23.1-2a … An archer is unlikely to hit a target she did not aim for” The Daily Stoic, p.136
 - “You rarely have time for everything you want in this life, so you need to make choices.
 And hopefully your choices come from a deep sense of who you are” - Fred Rogers
 - “Chaos ensues from not having a plan.
 Not because plans are perfect, but because people without plans - like a line of infantry without a strong leader - are much more likely to get overwhelmed and fall apart.”
 The Daily Stoic, p.98
+- “If a man knows not to which port he sails, no wind is favorable” -Seneca
 - “As we examine our past behavior, it’s sad how often we find this to be the case - that we were not acting consciously or deliberately but instead by forces we did not bother to evaluate.”
 The Daily Stoic, p.100
 - Actively choose something in every circumstance, because if you don’t, a choice will be made for you by default and it probably won’t be in your control, or something that you like.
 - Try to never do anything on autopilot, especially in respect to your purpose in life, never execute on it on autopilot.
 The best way to live is to be present at every moment, and live in the now.
 Bringing awareness and mindfulness to the present will not only keep you grounded, it will keep you happy.
 You can bring awareness to your forward thinking self as well, being present in the now doesn’t preclude any sort of proactive, goal-oriented, or analytical living, it just brings a presence to it.